 In a conventional web architecture – let’s say WordPress – the server receives a request.
 WordPress does some database queries to fetch the content, code, and data for your site and its plugins.
 It renders HTML and CSS and sends the result to the user.
 In other words, in conventional web architecture, the server handles each request separately and delivers the content to the user accordingly.

 The main reason for choosing it is to go as serverless as possible.
-That means taking away as many tasks as possible and pushing them to the client instead of the server for better performance and faster load time.
+That means eliminating as many tasks as possible and pushing them to the client instead of the server for improved performance and faster load times.

 JAM stack has three core parts: